lizaodawn/IMMARKUS-wiki-clone/t_04-Annotation-Mode.md

 **Figure 10.** Wikipedia search using IMMARKUS (page for Yangzhou)

-# Add image: Annotate Multiple Images on the Same Screen
+# Annotate Multiple Images on the Same Screen

 You can annotate images side by side by clicking on **Add image**.
 In this mode multiple images can be annotated at the same time.
 You can drag and drop windows to move them around and to change the layout.